 and

-(b) the firearm is named and identified in a licence issued under section 16(1)(c) of the Act and what is done is in accordance with the licence.
+(b) the firearm is named and identified in a licence issued under section 16D of the Act and what is done is in accordance with the licence.

-(2BB) This regulation does not apply to the holder of a dealer’s licence who is authorised by the Commissioner to acquire the firearm for the purpose of selling it —
+(2BB) This regulation does not apply to the holder of a dealer’s licence who is authorised by the Commissioner to acquire the firearm or major firearm part for the purpose of selling it —

 (a) to a person referred to in subregulation (2); or

-(b) to the holder of a licence for the firearm.
+(b) to the holder of a licence for the firearm or major firearm part.

 (2BC) This regulation does not apply to frangible ammunition if what is done in relation to the ammunition —